-- Choose ONE THEME to explore.
+- Choose one THEME to explore.
 Each artwork should reference this same theme.
-The pieces do not need to look like they go together. - Artwork should show your knowledge in developing a "balanced composition".
-(See Principles/Elements) - Required artworks may be in black and white, color, or materials may remain natural. - WORKS MUST SHOW TECHNICAL SKILL. - You should create work that demonstrates your understanding of "Sculpture-in-the-Round".
-Works may also be done in "Relief".

-2. Complete 4 EXPERIMENTAL WORKS

-You can experiment with many different media (paint, photography, spray paint, dirt, collage, nails, rocks, sticks, playing cards, etc.).
+The pieces do not need to look like they go together. - Your work must be no smaller than 8x10 inches and no larger than 18x24 inches. - Do not copy photographs.
+You may use them for reference only.
+Draw, paint or collage from observation and your imagination. - Drawings/Artwork should show your knowledge in developing a "balanced composition" not just objects floating in the middle of the page.
+(See Principles/Elements) - Required artworks may be in black and white or color but MUST SHOW TECHNICAL SKILL. - 2.
+Complete 4 EXPERIMENTAL WORKS (Not traditional drawing or painting.)
+You can experiment with many different media (painting, photography, spray paint, dirt, collage, etc).
 Play, fun and experimentation are required with these four pieces!
 You must choose materials that are unfamiliar to you.
 I will be grading these particular projects on how much RISK you took to push yourself out of your comfort zone.
-No size limitation.

-- 3. More than 8 works are often submitted.
-You should hand in ALL projects/ sketches even if you think they are unsuccessful. - 4.
-It may be impossible to transport the 3-D works to campus in September.
-If so, you MUST make sure to take high quality photographs of each piece from SEVERAL different angles.
-In order to use any of these pieces for your portfolio you need two (2) different views of each piece.
+No size limitation. - 3.
+More than 8 works are often submitted.
+You should hand in ALL projects/ sketches even if you think they are unsuccessful.